commentary Romans 13

 1 Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God.

-The last verses of the previous chapter introduced the mind of peace and love which must guide the heart of the Christ-seeker: Recompense to no man evil for evil (Rom 12:17), live peaceably with all men (Rom 12:18), avenge not yourselves (Rom 12:19), be not overcome of evil (Rom 12:21).
-So it is fitting to now read that the Christian, while no true citizen on earth (Php 3:20), should seek to live peacefully in the nation wherein he happens to dwell.
-This same general mandate is repeated in Titus 3:1-3 and 1Peter 2:12-15.
+The previous verses introduced the mind of peace and love which guides the heart of a Christ-seeker: Recompense to no man evil for evil (Rom 12:17), live peaceably with all men (Rom 12:18), avenge not yourselves (Rom 12:19), be not overcome of evil (Rom 12:21).
+It is fitting to now read that the Christian should seek to live peacefully in the nation wherein he happens to dwell.
+The same mandate is repeated in Titus 3:1-3 and 1Peter 2:12-15.
+In the previous chapter, the Apostle called for the people of Christ to separate themselves from the World and live holy lives for the cause of the Kingdom (see note on Rom 12:2).
+Nevertheless, they must still live in the midst of Satan’s dangerous kingdoms of this world.

 2 Whosoever therefore resisteth the power, resisteth the ordinance of God: and they that resist shall receive to themselves damnation.